CogStack/MedCATservice/README.md

 flask run --host <ip/host>
 ```

 ## Running in a Docker container

 The recommended way to run the application is to use the provided Docker image.
-The Docker image can be either downloaded from the DockerHub (**TODO**) or build manually using the provided `Dockerfile`.
+The Docker image can be either downloaded from the Docker Hub (`cogstacksystems/medcatservice:latest`) or build manually using the provided `Dockerfile`.

 To build the Docker image manually: